-The Bachelor of Science in Transportation, Logistics, and Supply Chain Management (BASTLSCM) at Lake Washington Institute of Technology (LWTech) is taught in the heart of Puget Sound.
+The Transportation, Logistics, and Supply Chain Management (TLSCM) at Lake Washington Institute of Technology (LWTech) is taught in the heart of Puget Sound.
 Located just outside of Seattle in Kirkland, WA, LWTech offers classes that fit your life.
 If you are interested in pursuing a career in a high-demand area of business management, then Transportation, Logistics, and Supply Chain Management is for you!

 More information is available in the College Catalog.